-You can also just simply add a weight to a string – when you knock the weight off the table, it drags the string and anything the string is attached to.
+You can also just simply tie a string onto any object, then add some weight to the other end of the string.
+When you knock the weight off the table, it pulls on the string and drags the object across the table.

 Yon can either use a bouncy item, like a rubber ball, or create a bouncy surface, like a trampoline.
 When something drops down, it bounces back up.
 If you get the angles just right, you get both that vertical change and a horizontal change from one part of the room to another.
 One way to make a bouncy trampoline is to cut the “neck” off a balloon, then stretch the remaining part of the balloon across the top of a cup or other container.

 Setting up a chain reaction takes a lot of work and a lot of time.
 It all has to be poised on the verge of the chain reaction, but then wait in that state until the exact moment you want the reaction triggered.
 So, there are a variety of ways to hold elements in place till it’s time for the reaction to start.
 You could lift a gate, swing a pendulum, tap on a domino.
 Some devices start with a cell phone resting on an inclined plane.
 When you call the phone, it vibrates, and the vibration causes it to slide down the ramp and trigger the chain reaction.
 Some start with a pet nudging something, or walking away and having their leash tug on a trigger.
 Some start with a fan blowing, a mousetrap snapping, a candle burning through a string, or a wind-up toy walking into something.